DougTidwell/altinityknowledgebase/content/en/altinity-kb-schema-design/row-level-deduplication.md

 Cons:
 - quite complicated
-- can force you to use suboptimal primary key (which will guarantee record uniqueness)
+- can force you to use suboptimal ORDER BY (which will guarantee record uniqueness)
-- deduplication is eventual (same as with Replacing)
+- deduplication is eventual (same as with ReplacingMergeTree)

 Example: keep the latest version of each row in an `AggregatingMergeTree` table and read the finalized state with `GROUP BY`: